Photo Credit: Rich Yaeger

 Obed Wild & Scenic River National Park (Clear Creek)

-TennGreen Land Conservancy and Tennessee Citizens for Wilderness Planning completed a successful campaign to purchase and transfer 160 acres of forested bluff lands to the National Park Service.
+TennGreen Land Conservancy, Tennessee Citizens for Wilderness Planning, and partners have completed a successful campaign to purchase 240 acres of forested bluff lands along Clear Creek.

 OVERVIEW

 In 2023, Tennessee Citizens for Wilderness Planning (TCWP) alerted TennGreen Land Conservancy to a property for sale containing the largest privately held inholding along the Clear Creek section of the Obed Wild & Scenic River National Park.
-Although a portion of the land is within the formal congressional Park boundary, the land was still in private ownership.
+Although a portion of the land is within the formal congressional Park boundary, at that time, the land was still under private ownership.

-National Parks cannot buy land outside of the boundary, so TennGreen stepped in to purchase the entire property with the intention to sell the boundary section to the National Park Service (NPS) and donate the remainder of the forests to NPS to protect the viewshed and the forest quality.
-Restrictions to protect the conservation values of the lands will be placed on the properties before conveying them to NPS.
+National Parks cannot buy land outside of the boundary without an act of Congress, so TennGreen stepped in to purchase the entire property with the intention to sell the boundary section to the National Park Service (NPS) as soon as possible.
+The land outside the boundary will be sold to NPS once the Congressional boundary is revised (likely 5-6 years) to protect the viewshed and the forest quality.

-Without this process, this inholding could have been sold to a private buyer on the open market, and the acquisition of the property could have been delayed indefinitely and perhaps permanently.
+Without this process, these inholdings could have been sold to a private buyer on the open market, and the acquisition of the property could have been delayed indefinitely… and perhaps permanently.

 WHY THIS LAND?

-Acquiring the land was also critical for the protection of sensitive and threatened resources, including numerous archeological sites and federally listed plant and animal species located on or adjacent to the property.
+Protecting this land is also critical for the conservation of sensitive and threatened resources, including numerous archeological sites and federally listed plant and animal species located on or adjacent to the property.

 Numerous rare species have been documented in Clear Creek downstream of the property.
 These include the endangered hellbender (Cryptobranchus alleganiensis), threatened spotfin chub (Ermonax monachus), and deemed in need of management tangerine darter (Percina aurantiaca).
 The threatened Cumberland rosemary (Conradina verticillata) has been documented along the Clear Creek border of the property.